 Finally, no matter how one tries, small speakers are limited in reproducing massive bass.
 This is why Doug treats this in different ways in his models:

 * The Model Classic Pop has a slightly tighter crossover emphasizing a sweet mid (what you want in pop and jazz) and uses a passive radiator to provide life and snap to the bass.
 It's important that the plucked acoustic bass in jazz, or the stiff attack of a synth reproduces well.
 A sealed, "mini-labyrinth," enclosure with passive radiator gives just that.

 * The Model Classic Rock spreads the crossover wider with a little more emphasis on the bass, creating a warmer sound.
 Porting the bass side of the enclosure as low as practical while avoiding "chuff" gives a smoother attack to bass notes and a little thump to the music.
 Combining the sealed treble with ported bass gives guitars a soaring tone, while the bass is smooth and solid.

-Crossovers are passive, using German-made poly-film caps (no recapping ever!) and American-made laminated inductors.
+Crossovers are passive, using German-made poly-film caps (no recapping ever!) and American and Polish inductors.
 Crossovers are assembled in- shop by Doug, never using flimsy pre-assembled bread-board or silicon mountings.
 Straight onto wood with brass posts assuring excellent stability.
-Because I use first order crossovers the roll-off is very gradual.
+Because I use first order crossover for treble the roll-off is very gradual providing natural sound voice reproduction.
 The drivers I use (see below) in both models can handle this gradual slope and respond well to using eq's (gasp!) to tailor your soundscape to your needs without notchiness.

 Drivers are quality German-made (Visaton) full-range with paper cones with very flat response all the way to the extremes.
 8ohms, 15 watts per channel.